jhsuss/wealth-inequality/README.md

-# GEOWEALTH: Spatial wealth inequality data for the United States, 1960-2020
+# GEOWEALTH-US: Spatial wealth inequality data for the United States, 1960-2020

 This repo contains the code used to develop the GEOWEALTH dataset.